AzureAiDevs/hub/website/blog/2023-aia/2023-04-24-mlops-accelerator/index.md

  -->

-The three main points of the Azure MLOps (v2) Solution Accelerator are:
+- The Azure ML MLOps Solution Accelerator.
-1. Simplified, end-to-end, and modular approach to MLOps implementation in Azure
+- Simplified, end-to-end, and modular approach to MLOps.
-2. Support for both Azure DevOps and GitHub, with an Azure subscription required
-3. Customizable design with template-based approach to data science, quickstarts, and a deployment guide to get you up and running quickly.
+- Template-based approach to data science.

 <!--
 - Main point 1